After Arrival Checklist

 3. Attend New Student Orientation (required for undergraduate, degree-seeking students; optional for visiting students)

 - New Student Orientation is a mandatory program for incoming undergraduate students to learn more about the university and get to know other incoming students (as well as other members of the university community).
 For degree-seeking students, cost of the event is included in your student fees, and one guest is included in the cost.
+Visiting undergraduate students must pay for the orientation.
 Click here to learn more.

-- If you have not already signed up, you can do so by clicking on the "New Student" tab in Campus Pipeline or by stopping by the orientation booth at immigration check-in.
+- If you have not already signed up, you can do so by clicking on the "New Student" tab in Campus Pipeline.

 4. Take Necessary Placement Tests (undergraduate, degree-seeking only)